Loosen Up To Be More Socially Successful

 It helps to make peace with the fact that in practice most people don't follow smaller rules to the letter or obey them 100% of the time.
 They bend and selectively ignore them.
 If they don't get caught or hurt anyone, what does it matter?
 The effect following a rule or not will have on everyone's good time often comes into the equation.
 An uptight person who rigidly thinks people should never jaywalk, or always be completely polite and urbane, will go crazy.

 Don't overreact to certain activities

 There are certain social activities uptight people often get annoyed about.
 Anything that involves people acting loud, stupid, and immature will do it.
-What also gets them is anything with an aura of rule breaking, danger, and sketchiness around it.
+What also gets them is anything with an aura of rule breaking, danger, and sketchiness.
 So anything involving partying or recklessness really.

-They dislike faux-dangerous things because their uptight world view gives them a tendency to see things as more sketchy than they actually are.
-Like they may see drinking as this horrible thing to do, when 95% of the time nothing much happens when people do it.
+They dislike faux-dangerous things because their uptight worldview gives them a tendency to view them as more sketchy than they actually are.
+Like they may see drinking as this horrible thing, when 95% of the time nothing much happens when people do it.
 Or they may see something like skateboarding as a hobby where young punks are constantly causing trouble or cracking their heads open.